Criminal Charges and Criminal Court

 Penalties for criminal charges can include:

 While not an official penalty, the stigma of a permanent criminal record can endure well beyond the other typical penalties.
-Generally, people should do whatever they can to avoid criminal convictions
+Generally, people should do whatever they can to avoid criminal convictions in a New York criminal court.

 Our mission at Feifer & Greenberg is always to eliminate or minimize the potential damage caused by vehicle and traffic criminal matters.